 (b) a brief description of the nature of the research project that is to be presented and the manner in which the results will be presented;

-(c) a budget detailing anticipated travel, registration, and lodging costs;
+(d) a budget detailing anticipated travel, registration, and lodging costs;

-(e) a travel waiver.
+and (f) a travel waiver.

 Travel grant funds are distributed on a reimbursement basis, and receipts are required for all expenses.
-Within 30 days of the conference students who receive travel funds must submit to Angela Szunyogh , assistant dean for business and operations, a brief report on their conference participation along with receipts.
+Within 30 days of the conference students who receive travel funds must submit – to Angelina Baker, A&S Business Manager – a brief report on their conference participation along with receipts.
 Reimbursable expenses are limited to travel, registration and lodging.
 The College also reserves the right not to grant a reimbursement for any travel during which the student engages in any conduct violating applicable College policies, practices, or procedures, or any applicable law.